RMJay/Crayons/README.md

     </a>
 </center>

 This simple project generates a html table of all the Apple crayon colors along with their literal values.
-It uses Vapor web framework and the Leaf templating engine.
+It uses the Vapor web framework and the Leaf templating engine.
 Here is the result which you can access at http://localhost:8080/crayons once you run the Xcode project.

 ![expected result](crayons2.png)